-Later, she returned to Chicago and left the network to become a reporter for WBEZ, the city's NPR affiliate.
-On her criminal justice and legal affairs beat, Parker investigated longstanding allegations of torture in the Chicago Police Department.
-She also covered the federal trials of former Illinois Governor George Ryan and media CEO Conrad Black.
+After returning to Chicago, Parker reported for WBEZ and NPR for several years, covering criminal justice and legal affairs.
+She investigated longstanding allegations of the torture of suspects by Chicago Police officers, as well as Chicago’s gang network and the flow of illegal narcotics through the city.
+She also covered high-profile federal trials, including those of former Illinois Governor George Ryan and media CEO Conrad Black.
 Later, as a business reporter, her stories included the merge of Chicago's Mercantile Exchange and Board of Trade and the shifting fortunes of Chicago's newspapers.

 Columbia University Graduate School of Journalism